 ISFJs account for about 14 percent of the general population, but we surely wish they were more.
 ISFJ personality type is all about serving others by protecting them from life’s dangers.
 They are loyal and dependable people who do what needs to be done while being considerate towards others.

 Because ISFJs derive pleasure from caring for others and have a high sense of duty, David Keirsey called this type “The Protector”.
 And if you are curious how ISFJ personality type compares to the four classical personality types — ISFJ is the equivalent of mixed phlegmatic-melancholic temperament.
+If you would like to confirm your personality type with a scientifically validated test, you might want to take a look at this one.

 Here are some other descriptive names for ISFJ you might come across: